cleitongbr/Box3D/README.md

 </div>

 ## How to install, How to use?
- 1. You can download it from: [GitHub Releases](https://github.com/cleitongbr/Box3Ds-FPS/releases)
+ 1. You can download it from: [release v0.2](https://github.com/cleitongbr/Box3Ds-FPS/releases)
  2. install it requirements:
 ```code
 pip install -r requirements.txt